dbpedia/DBpedia-Spotlight-Dashboard/index.md

 **[29/07/2021]**: A `Summary` tab has been added to show users a summary of the statistics for English and Spanish.

 ![Summary](https://raw.github.com/dbpedia/DBpedia-Spotlight-Dashboard/main/images/summary_tab.png)

+**[05/08/2021]**:
+Meeting with mentors.
+Finally, the publication of the statistics as linked data is pending as a future task due to lack of time.
+It only remains to make some visual improvements to the Dashboard.